DHTMLX/docs-diagram/docs/api/diagram/shapeclick_event.md

 ### Description

-@short: fires on clicking a shape
+@short: Fires on clicking a shape

 ### Usage

 ~~~js